SreejithSanthosh/FTLEhub/docs/Tutorials/pythonPackage.md

   A string, either `"forward"` or `"backward"` indicating the direction of advection.

 - `plot_ftle`
   Optional boolean.
 If `True`, automatically generates a 3D PyVista plot of the FTLE field.
+This does not save the plot.

 - `neighborhood`
   Integer (default 15).
 The number of nearest neighboring particles used when computing the local FTLE gradient.